Denver Civil Union Attorney

 About the Colorado Civil Union Act

-Looking for a lawyer for a civil union case in Colorado?
+Looking for a lawyer for a civil union case in Centennial?
 Colorado has been the site of an ongoing struggle between those who support same-sex marriage and those who oppose it.
 Boulder County issued a number of marriage licenses to same-sex couples in 1975, only to have those licenses later invalidated by the state attorney general.

 Legislation in 1992 stripped same-sex individuals from claiming any type of legal protection as a minority group, though this was later struck down by the U.S. Supreme Court.
 A 2006 referendum to allow couples to enter into domestic partnerships was narrowly defeated, though a 2009 law granted same-sex partners to claim certain types of benefits and rights of visitation.
 The most recent development in this field is the Colorado Civil Union Act, a law which was passed in March of 2013 and which goes into effect on May 1, 2013.

 The Colorado Civil Union Act provides the opportunity for same-sex couples to enter into fully legally recognized civil unions.
 It is not quite same-sex marriage, but it essentially provides all of the same rights and responsibilities of a marriage, including:

 The rights to make important medical decisions in the event of the incapacity of the other partner